Content overview (newest to oldest):

 - Companies with revenues more than HRK 7,5 mil

-Those with a drop in income between 20% – 50% are entitled to a payment delay as well as payments in instalments, interest free.
-Those with a drop in income more than 50% will be exempted from tax obligations in proportion of the fall in income for April, May and June.
+Those with a drop in income between 20% – 50% are entitled to a payment delay as well as payments in instalments, interest-free.
+Those with a drop in income more than 50% will be exempted from tax obligations in the proportion of the fall in income for April, May and June.

 Example: Company that has a 75% drop in income will pay tax obligations only for 25% of their income.

 The obligation to pay VAT will be delayed until invoices have been paid.
 This measure will now apply to all entrepreneurs.

 Among other measures, the Prime Minister pointed out that the deadline for submission of 2019 financial statements is postponed to 30 June 2020.

 Delay in payment taxes, contributions and memberships during the special circumstances

 (Addition to point 1 in the table below)

 Starting today, entrepreneurs whose economic activities are disturbed due to the state of emergency may file a Request for delay of payment taxes to the Croatian Tax Authorities.

 The Request shall be submitted through ePorezna system or through the web form.
 On the date of submission, the taxpayer must have:

 - all liabilities settled.